 Dealing with this species more than any other, carpenter ants are the largest of all ant species and range from 1/8 to 1 inch long, with slightly larger sized queens.
-Carpenter ants identification hinges on colour; they’re typically black in colour, but some species can be found in red and black, solid red, or brown.
+Carpenter ant identification hinges on colour.
+They’re typically black in colour but some species can be found in red and black, solid red, or brown.

 Interesting carpenter ant facts include that adult winged females lose their wings soon after mating.
 Elsewhere, all worker carpenter ants are wingless.
 Mature colonies range in size from several thousand workers, to upwards of 10,000 – 15,000.
 Additionally, black carpenter ants complete their life cycle in roughly 60 days.
 Carpenter ants’ main colonies rely on a constant source of moisture to survive with nests coming in two forms – parent nests and satellite nests.
 Queens reside in the parent nest while satellite nests host expanded colonies.

 Carpenter ants are social insects that can usually be found nesting in wood.
-This ant species do not eat wood, but do excavate galleries for their nesting areas.
+This ant species doesn’t eat wood, but does excavate galleries for their nesting areas.
 Carpenter ants and carpenter ants with wings actively feed at night and the early morning hours, preferring to snack on sugary solutions like sweet honeydew.
 Feasting on a wide variety of foods, carpenter ants eat other insects too.

 Pavement ants are 1/16 to 1/8-inches long and have lighter coloured legs with a dark body coated in stiff hairs.
 They have two small spines on the back portion of the thorax, and two nodes in their petioles.

 The developmental time from egg to adult for pavement ants is 36 to 63 days.
 Located indoors, the swarmers can emerge anytime.
 Outdoors, they’ll usually emerge in the summer months of June and July.